 Section 3.1.
 Rent During the Lease Term.
 Throughout the Lease Term, Tenant shall pay to Landlord as monthly rent for the Premises in the amount of $400.00 per month.
 Monthly rent shall be payable in advance on the first day of each month throughout the Lease Term, commencing on May 1, 2022.
 Otherwise, all rent payments hereunder shall be paid by Tenant without deduction, offset, prior notice or demand, at Landlord’s office as set forth above, or at such other place as Landlord may from time to time designate in writing.

 Section 3.2.
 Past Due Rent and Other Charges.
-If Tenant fails to pay any rent of other charges that are due under the terms of this Lease within fifteen (15) days after Landlord’s written demand, the Tenant shall pay Landlord a late charge that is equal to ten percent (10%) of such amount.
+If Tenant fails to pay any rent or other charges that are due under the terms of this Lease within fifteen (15) days after Landlord’s written demand, the Tenant shall pay Landlord a late charge that is equal to ten percent (10%) of such amount.
 Any interest and late charges that are payable under this section 3.2 shall be deemed to be additional rent due under this Lease.

 Section 3.3.
 Accord and Satisfaction.
 No payment by Tenant or receipt by Landlord of a lesser amount than the rent provided for in this Article 3 shall be deemed to be other than on account of the earliest rent that is then due and owing hereunder.
 No endorsement or statement on any check or any letter accompanying any check or payment as rent shall be deemed an accord and satisfaction, and Landlord may accept such check or payment without prejudice to Landlord’s right to recover the balance of such rent or pursue any other remedy provided in this Lease.